exasol/virtual-schema-common-document-files/README.md

 The following changes to the performance regression tests might influence comparability of test results:

+* Version 7.3.1
-* Starting with version 7.3.1 we updated the CSV tests to use all six available data types (string, boolean, integer, double, date and timestamp) instead of only string.
+  * CSV tests now use all six data types (string, boolean, integer, double, date and timestamp) instead of only string.
 The column count is unchanged.
+  * Test names in the test report changed.
+They now use suffix `()` instead of `(TestInfo)`.

 ## Additional Information